Archives

 An Uncomfortable Bed

-This story attributed to Guy de Moupassant is about a man who goes on a hunting holiday with some friends.
-They are staying in a large country house.
+An Uncomfortable Bed: Short story by Guy de MaupassantIn this story by Guy de Moupassant, a man on a hunting holiday stays in a large country house with a group of friends.
+They, and the protagonist, enjoy playing practical jokes on one another.
 When he arrives, the others seem much more jovial than usual.
-The friends often play practical jokes on one another, so he is suspicious they have planned a trick to play on him.
-When they all go to bed, he takes great care to make sure that the room contains no traps.
-He doesn’t find anything, but his friends still have a good laugh at his expense the next day.
+He is suspicious and, when they all go to bed, takes great care to make sure his room contains no traps.
+He doesn’t find any, but his friends still have a good laugh at his expense the next day.
+Themes include camaraderie, appearances vs. reality, suspicion, paranoia, embarrassment.
 More…

 Idyll